FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 Hence each of has encountered the following situation - Looking at great image and thinking, "*How can I recreates this colors in my image?*".
 Since we're also engineers, it seemed to us as a legitimate problem to define and try to solve.

+More than that, it is solvable and we call the solution [Fixel Recolor][98].

 ## Color Grading, Style Transfer & Color Palette

+Color Grading is the "signature" step of a retoucher working on his images.
+Usually one of the last steps to do which gives the image a distinct look as its creator desired.

 ## Fixel Recolor 1 PS